 However, it’s only added to this file.
 If you open a new document, this color will not show, because you haven’t saved it yet.

-How to Save a Color for Future Use?
+How to Permanently Save a Color in Adobe Illustrator

 After adding the color to Swatches, you can save it for future use in any other new documents.